AugustanaCSC490Spring2015/CipherSquadSteganographyTool/README.md

   - Ethan Halsall   -   Designed and implemented icon
                     -   Reorganized UI
                     -   Added functionality such that the app only opens image types that are compatible with the steganography library
+                    -   Added image previewing on Encode and Decode
   - Matthew Leja    -
   - Jamie Christian -   Solved user interface issues presented when soft keyboard opens
                     -   Added a dialog to inform user when their image has been saved